Supporting imagery

 The V810 starts execution at address 0xFFFFFFF0H

-.
-That means that when the Virtual Boy is switched on, it will look for instructions from that address.
-That being said, that location is found on the cartridge ROM.
-This means that the game has the upper hand in the initialisation of the hardware.
+, meaning that when the Virtual Boy is switched on, it seeks instructions at that location.
+That being said, that address resides within the cartridge ROM, giving the game the upper hand in the initialisation of the hardware.

-Also, there isn’t any BIOS chip to be found on the motherboard, so there won’t be any operating system or any abstraction layer to help simplify operations.
+Also, there isn’t any BIOS chip on the motherboard, so no operating system or abstraction layer is present to simplify operations.

 House chores

-For this reason, Nintendo instructed developers to perform several chores to ensure the proper functioning of this console, these include:
+For this reason, Nintendo instructed developers to perform several chores to ensure the proper functioning of this console, including:

-- WRAM is usable only after 200 microseconds (0.0002 seconds) since the console’s startup, so the docs contain a list of steps that games must follow to wait for this.
+- WRAM becomes usable only after 200 microseconds (0.0002 seconds) following the console’s startup.
+The documentation includes a list of steps that games must follow to account for this delay.

-- The game must fill the Column table.
-To recall previous explanations, the ‘active display’ period has a variable angular velocity.
-To prevent some columns of the frame from being narrower than others, games fill up a table in DRAM that provides corrections.
-To make things easier, Nintendo provided a default Column table in their SDK that games could use.
+- The game must populate the Column Table.
+To recall previous explanations, the ‘active display’ period is subject to a variable angular velocity.
+To prevent certain columns of the frame from appearing narrower than others, games fill a table in DRAM that applies corrections.
+To make things easier, Nintendo provided a default Column Table in their SDK, which games could use.

-- The table can also be amended at any time during gameplay, and because it consequently controls the amount of LED emission, the table also serves as a mechanism for adjusting the amount of brightness per column.
+- The table can also be amended at any time during gameplay and, since it consequently controls the amount of LED emission, the table also serves as a mechanism for adjusting the amount of brightness per column.

 Games

-One may think that game development would just inherit the same facilities of the Game Boy (that is, stick with assembly), but it turns out Nintendo and NEC invested a lot of new technology to speed up/modernise this area.
+One may assume that game development would just inherit the same tools as the Game Boy (namely, plain assembly), but it turns out Nintendo and NEC invested in new technologies to modernise and accelerate third-party development.

 Development ecosystem

-Game studios had the option to purchase a development kit from Nintendo which included a fully-equipped debugging station, a toolchain and plenty of documentation.
+Game studios had the option to purchase a development kit from Nintendo, which included a fully equipped debugging station, toolchain, and plenty of documentation.

-The hardware kit was called VUE Development System (‘VUE’ was the codename of this console), it was a PC-like tower that contained the Virtual Boy’s internals plus 4 MB of RAM (expandable to 8 MB!).
-It is connected to a headset (with the same shape as the retail Virtual Boy) and a retail controller.
-To run and debug programs, the dev kit contained an interface board that talked to an IBM PC using SCSI.
-To use the equipment, you needed an IBM PC/AT (or clone) with an Intel 80386, 2 MB of Memory and MS-DOS installed.
+The hardware kit was called VUE Development System (‘VUE’ was the codename of this console).
+It was a PC-like tower that housed the Virtual Boy’s internals, plus 4 MB of RAM (expandable to 8 MB!).
+It connected to a headset resembling the retail Virtual Boy, and a retail controller.
+To run and debug software, the development kit featured an interface board that communicated with an IBM PC via SCSI.
+To operate the equipment, developers required an IBM PC/AT (or compatible clone) with an Intel 80386 CPU, 2 MB of memory and MS-DOS installed.

-The software kit consisted of a linker, assembler and debugger.
-At request, Nintendo also offered a C compiler.
-That means it was no longer needed to write programs directly in assembly!
-All in all, this setup took 1.5 MB of your precious -and noisy- hard disk.
+The software kit included a linker, assembler, and debugger.
+Upon request, Nintendo also offered a C compiler, meaning developers no longer needed to write programs directly in assembly!
+Altogether, this setup took 1.5 MB of your precious -and noisy- hard disk.

-It’s too bad that this model of development was eventually reverted with the release of the Game Boy Colour.
-I’m guessing that this was because the Game Boy’s CPU can’t handle ‘unoptimised’ code from a compiler.
+It’s unfortunate that this model of development was later reverted with the release of the Game Boy Color.
+I presume this was due to the Game Boy Color’s CPU being unable to handle ‘unoptimised’ code from a compiler.

 Medium

-Game cartridges are called Game Paks.
-They have the same name as the Game Boy medium but they are completely different in terms of shape and functionality.
+Game cartridges are referred to as Game Paks, the same name used for the Game Boy medium, though they differ entirely in shape and functionality.

-Due to the memory address space, the ROM can be up to 16 MB without a mapper.
-This applies to external RAM too (up to 16 MB).
-Just like the Game Boy, they can have battery-packed SRAM.
-The cartridge is accessed using a 16-bit data bus.
+Due to the available memory address space, the ROM can reach up to 16 MB without a mapper.
+The same applies to external RAM.
+As with the Game Boy, cartridges may include battery-backed SRAM.
+Access to the cartridge is handled via a 16-bit data bus.

-Come to think of it, 16 MB of ROM is quite a lot for the mid-90s.
-After all, the max size of a GB ROM was 128 KB! (without a mapper).
-On the other side, let’s not forget this console uses 32-bit addresses, so every pointer is 4 bytes long.
-This is two times the size of Game Boy’s addresses (2 bytes), so it adds up to the space requirements.
+Come to think of it, 16 MB of ROM is quite substantial for the mid-’90s.
+After all, the maximum size of a Game Boy ROM was just 128 KB (without a mapper)!
+Then again, let’s not forget this console uses 32-bit addressing, so each address occupies 4 bytes.
+That’s twice the size of Game Boy’s 2-byte addresses, which adds up to the space requirements.

 Rules

-Due to safety concerns, Nintendo ordered developers to include a couple of images to mitigate eyestrain and other conditions that may arise from excessive screen time.
+Due to safety concerns, Nintendo ordered developers to include a set of frames aimed at mitigating eyestrain and other conditions associated with prolonged screen use.

-Games have to include a ‘read the instructions’ warning, an alignment guide and an automatic pause dialog.
+Thus, all games displayed a ‘read the instructions’ warning, an alignment guide, and an automatic pause dialogue.

-These screens will appear after the console is switched on.
-The first one ‘orders’ the user to read the instructions manual before continuing.
+- The first ‘orders’ the user to read the instructions manual before continuing.

-The second one was some sort of a ‘test card’ that was used to properly adjust the IPD dial and the focus slider.
+- The second is some sort of ‘test card’, used to properly adjust the IPD dial and focus slider.

-The third one asked the user if they would like to be reminded to take a break every thirty minutes.
+- The third prompts the user to choose whether they’d like to receive a reminder to take a break every thirty minutes.

-The first and third screens were often customised to fit the game’s theme.
+The first and third screens were often customised to match the game’s theme.

-I don’t think Nintendo dictated rules like this anymore until the release of the Wii.
+I don’t think Nintendo imposed similar guidelines again until the release of the Wii.

 Anti-Piracy and Homebrew

-The fact that Nintendo created yet another variation of the Game Pak allowed them to retain control of distribution.
-Although, since this console never took off, bootleggers probably didn’t even bother.
+The fact that Nintendo created yet another variation of the Game Pak allowed them to retain control over distribution.
+Although, since this console never took off, bootleggers likely didn’t bother.

-Apart from that, there are no copy protection or region-locking mechanisms implemented in this console.
+Furthermore, the console lacks both copy protection and region-locking mechanisms.
 Games imported from America and Japan will work on either console.
-Also, assuming someone would be willing to manufacture their own Game Paks, Homebrew is also possible.
+Also, assuming someone is willing to manufacture their own Game Paks, homebrew development is also possible without restrictions.

 That’s all folks

-Throughout this series, we’ve seen all kinds of systems, some with limited CPU but impressive synergies, others with questionable hardware but beautifully packaged.
-This case, however, was an interesting proposal: The CPU wasn’t certainly limited and the graphics were up to the task.
-The sound wasn’t exceptional, yet remained similar to the rest of the portable consoles in the market.
+Throughout this series, we’ve seen all kinds of systems, some with modest CPUs but impressive synergies, others with questionable hardware but beautifully packaged.
+This particular case, however, presented an interesting proposal: the CPU was far from limited, and the graphics hardware was up to the task.
+The sound wasn’t outstanding, yet it remained comparable to other handhelds of the time.

-So, why didn’t many children play with it?
-I’m afraid a marketing study goes beyond the scope of this article.
-But from the technical side, I think the message just didn’t get through: At the end of the day, nobody cares for affine transformations or a pipelined CPU if you can only see red dots.
+So, why didn’t more children play with it?
+I’m afraid a marketing study is beyond the scope of this article.
+But from the technical side, I suspect the message simply didn’t land.
+At the end of the day, nobody cares about affine transformations or a pipelined CPU if all they see is red dots.

-I’d also like to thank the Planet Virtual Boy community for helping me with the study.
-They are currently working on many projects that give new life to the Virtual Boy, so I recommend checking out their forum for more info.
+I would also like to thank the Planet Virtual Boy community for helping me with the study.
+They are currently working on many projects that continue to breathe new life into the Virtual Boy, so I recommend browsing their forum for more insight.

-Finally, this has been the last article of the ‘retro saga’, the next one will return to (relatively) modern renderers, starting with the PSP!
+Finally, this marks the final entry in the ‘retro saga’, the next one will return to (relatively) modern renderers - starting with the PSP!

 Until next time!